The power of storyboarding as an analytical tool in QES: From review to fieldwork to dissemination

 Karin Hannes, KU Leuven, Belgium, Multimodality Methods Group

-Results: At first most participants sat in silence, then some had highly emotive responses.
-We found that each YWLPHIV could relate to elements on the storyboard, including loss of parents, anxiety of disclosure, the emotional rollercoaster of adherence as a teenager, and to live without fear of judgement.
+Results: At first, most participants sat in silence, then some had highly emotive responses.
+We found that each YWLPHIV could relate to elements on the storyboard, including loss of parents, anxiety of disclosure, the emotional rollercoaster of adherence as a teenager, and desire to live without fear of judgement.
 Even though the storyboard was comprehensive, further detail could be added using their stories.

-Patient, public and/or healthcare consumer involvement: Using storyboarding, the YWLPHIV felt included that they were able to engage in and comment on the review, something they thought impossible at first: “Ek het nooit gedink dat ek die hele ding kan lees nie!”
+Patient, public and/or healthcare consumer involvement: Using storyboarding, the YWLPHIV felt included because they were able to engage in and comment on the review, something they thought impossible at first: “Ek het nooit gedink dat ek die hele ding kan lees nie!”
 (I never thought I would be able to read this whole thing!).
 We further used the storyboard as a 1mX1m cloth exhibit on which young women placed their own personal objects that shared their story of adherence for public engagement.